leon4rd/test/README.md

-## Why did the clown have neck pain? - Because he slept funny
+## What do you call corn that joins the army?
+Kernel.